battle of the books: tournament rules

 Opposing team members will have 15 seconds to answer a rebound question after it is read.
 There are no repeats of the question allowed at this point.

 Scoring is cumulative.
-At the end of all of the battles, the top two highest scoring teams will be recognized for their outstanding achievement and participate in a championship round to ultimately decide who gets first and second place in the competition.
-Each preliminary round will be made up of 9 questions plus one bonus question that is free response.
+At the end of all of the battles, the top two highest scoring teams will be recognized for their outstanding achievement (1st & 2nd place) and will get to participate in a bonus battle, called the Readers Celebration Round, in our Readers Celebration.
+Each of the regular round battles will be made up of 9 questions plus one bonus question that is free response.
+The Readers Celebration round will be made up of all bonus-type questions (free response).

 Five points will be scored for each correct answer.
 In order to receive points, the title, author(s), and illustrator must all be correct.
 The last question, a free response question, will also be worth five points.